ivelum/landing/content/blog/you-might-not-need-staging/index.md

 Since staging is a separate environment, it makes sense to have a separate code branch for it.
-So we'll have at least two long-living branches, probably called "main" for production and "staging" for staging.
+So we'll have at least two long-living branches, probably called "main" for production and "stage" for staging.
 Ideally, they both should have a CI pipeline configured for automated deployments to production and staging.
 Developers would start working on new features in separate branches and then merge them to staging for review: